xudd/xudd/docs/source/intro.rst

    of old snaked their tentacles across the surface of the Earth, destroying and reshaping.
-The followers of the Cult of XUDD saw it and knew: if it was not good, it was at least right; it was the order of things as it was always meant to be.
+The followers of the Cult of XUDD saw it and knew: if it was not good, it was at least right; it was the order of things as they were always meant to be.
 Submit, and be awoken at last.
      -- The First Tome of XUDD, The Awakening: Section 23:8